 Also, “thank you” to all the Board members for sending her the Agenda and Motion information early so she could get most of them finished before she turned it over to Rick.
 You are an AWESOME Board!!

 Model A Day is September 15 and 16.
 Kay will take the MAFCA tent up to use over the MAFCA table.
 Robert and Elaine Bullard are attending along with their friends Bill & Laura DeVore.
-Jay McCord, Will , Doug & Nan Linden, Rick Black and his daughter Shaynee Stevens, Melanie Whittington, Paul Shinn, Happy Begg and Kay Lee will also attend.
+Jay McCord, Will Langford and his wife, Doug & Nan Linden, Rick Black and his daughter Shaynee Stevens, Melanie Whittington, Paul Shinn, Happy Begg and Kay Lee will also attend.
 Melanie will be giving a seminar Saturday morning and Happy will be conducting a Model A driving seminar.
 Kay will bring along anything that Sandra sends her (books, hats, etc.) and what is left over she will take to Hershey in October.

 Hershey is October 2-6 and Kay will take the 2 tents and what is left from Model A Day.
 Chet and his dad Chet Sr. will be there with Chet Sr. giving several seminars.
 Sandra and Kay will help in the tent.
 Doug Linden and Nan will also be at Hershey.
 Sandra has the large tent ordered for the 3 Hershey spaces.
 There will be no helium balloon again this year as helium is very expensive.
 Doug has a surprise for everyone at Hickory Corners and Hershey.